 It is highly regarded for its dedicated butler service, offering attentive, seamless hospitality and allowing guests to enjoy an exceptional stay in a fully private setting.

-Private whole-house stay with in-room hot springs
+Enjoy a private house stay with in-room hot springs

 Tsuruga Higashiyama Sohonzan offers an intimate and luxurious escape for just one group per day.
 It is highly regarded for its dedicated butler service, offering attentive, seamless hospitality and allowing guests to enjoy an exceptional stay in a fully private setting.